oracle-livelabs/analytics-ai/redbull/ml-feature-generation-train-predict-evaluate/ml-feature-generation-train-predict-evaluate.md

    ![pic1](images/train-header.png)

-4. Open the "Additional Settings" section, and select "Negative Mean Absolute Error".
+4. Open the "Additional Settings" section, and select "Mean Absolute Error".
 This is a measurement of how close the predicted values are to the actual values.
 The training process will try to minimize this value.

    ![pic1](images/mae.png)